 The minimum share capital for opening a subsidiary in Austria

-At the level of 2021, foreign investors who want to open Austrian subsidiaries can choose the type of legal vehicle they want, however, they need to apply for various business licenses and permits.
+In 2023, foreign investors who want to open Austrian subsidiaries can choose the type of legal vehicle they want, however, they need to apply for various business licenses and permits.

-Requirements for opening an Austrian subsidiary in 2021
+Requirements for opening an Austrian subsidiary in 2023

 The representatives of foreign companies can open subsidiaries in Austria under the form of limited liability companies which can be public or private.
 However, the most employed form is the private limited liability company.

-is an independent entity which requires the following documents for registration:
+Compared to the branch office, the subsidiary is an independent entity which requires the following documents for registration:

-- a copy after the parent company’s certificate of registration issued by the Trade Register in its home country;
+- – a copy after the parent company’s certificate of registration issued by the Trade Register in its home country;

-- the parent company’s resolution indicating the opening of the subsidiary in Austria;
+- – the parent company’s resolution indicating the opening of the subsidiary in Austria;

-- information about the representative of the company in Austria;
+- – information about the representative of the company in Austria;

-- the incorporation documents of the subsidiary which must be drafted in German.
+- – the incorporation documents of the subsidiary which must be drafted in German.